retrixe/EnderChat/README.md

 A React Native app for Android/iOS to chat on Minecraft servers from your phone.

-## Features
+## Features (still being worked on)

 - Fully open-source with no ads!
 Easily report issues through GitHub and get a direct response.
-- Supports connecting to Minecraft 1.16.4 through Minecraft 1.18.2 servers.
-(1.19 being worked on!)
+- Supports connecting to Minecraft 1.16.4 through Minecraft 1.19 servers.
+(Older versions planned.)
 - Supports all Minecraft chat features, which sometimes trip up other chat apps.
 - Send join messages and commands on connecting to a server.
 - Health change indicator and respawn on death support.